 “All cannabis is the same.”

-While this is less of a myth and more of a generalized misconception, it is still worth discussing and dispelling.
+While this is less of a cannamyth and more of a generalized misconception, it is still worth discussing and dispelling.
 Cannabis is not the same across all plants as tomatoes are.
 To make a comparison, think about the multitudes of different types of tomatoes.
 Romas, cherry, beef steak…there seems to be an endless list.
 The same can be said of cannabis.

 Over hundreds of years, selective breeding has created individual strains and even a distinct separation between hemp and marijuana.
 This form of selective breeding focuses on cannabinoid and terpene content to achieve certain properties, scents, colors, and tastes.